Private Scholarships

 AISES is proud to partner with Amateur Radio Digital Communications (ARDC) to offer a $5,000 scholarship to students pursing a Bachelors or Master’s degree at an accredited institution studying in one of the following STEM fields: Electrical Engineering, Physics, Computer Science, or closely related degrees.Click to apply.

-Indian Motorcycle together with the Polaris Foundation is dedicated to the long-term investment in communities where we live, work and play.
-We bring innovation to the products we design and experiences we create for all those who THINK OUTSIDE.
-Mechanical Engineering, Digital and Information Technology, Manufacturing and Supply Chain, or other STEM-related fields.Click to apply.
+The Polaris Foundation is dedicated to long-term investment in the communities where we live, work and play.
+We bring innovation to the products we design and experiences we create for all those who play, work, and thrive outside.Click to apply.

-AISES is pleased to announce the RISE Scholarship.
-RISE, powered by Aristocrat Gaming, engages, and supports Indigenous students, professionals, and tribes by offering exposure, resources, and programming aimed to increase Indigenous talent in tribal gaming education and careers.
+RISE, powered by Aristocrat Gaming, engages and supports Indigenous students, professionals, and tribes by offering exposure, resources, and programming aimed to increase Indigenous talent in tribal gaming education and careers.
 The scholarship is available to students interested in all aspects of the casino gaming industry from game development, commissioning, marketing, cyber security and so much more.
 Click to apply.

 FanDuel Group is the premier mobile gaming company in the United States.
 FanDuel Group consists of a portfolio of leading brands across mobile wagering including, America’s #1 Sportsbook FanDuel Sportsbook, its leading iGaming platform FanDuel Casino, the industry’s unquestioned leader in horse racing and advance-deposit wagering, FanDuel Racing and its daily fantasy sports product.
 In addition, FanDuel Group operates FanDuel TV, its broadly distributed linear cable television network and FanDuel TV+, its leading direct-to-consumer OTT platform.
 FanDuel Group has a presence across all 50 states with approximately 17 million customers and 25 retail locations.
 The company is based in New York with offices in Los Angeles, Atlanta and Jersey City, as well as in Canada, Scotland, Ireland, Portugal, Romania and Australia.
 Must be enrolled as a full-time student pursuing a degree program aligned with a career in the casino gaming industry..
 Click to apply.